Archaeological culture: Concept

 The concept of an archaeological culture was crucial to linking the typological analysis of archaeological evidence to mechanisms that attempted to explain why they change through time.
 The key explanations favoured by culture-historians were the diffusion of forms from one group to another or the migration of the peoples themselves.
 A simplistic example of the process might be that if one pottery-type had handles similar to those of a neighbouring type but decoration similar to a different neighbour, the idea for the two features might have diffused from the neighbours.
-Conversely, if one pottery-type suddenly replaces a great diversity of pottery types in an entire region, that might be interpreted as a new group migrating in with this new style.
+Conversely, if one pottery type suddenly replaces a great diversity of pottery types in an entire region, that might be interpreted as a new group migrating in with this new style.

 This idea of culture is known as normative culture.
 It relies on the assumption found in the view of archaeological culture that artifacts found are "an expression of cultural norms," and that these norms define culture.
-This view is also required to be polythetic, multiple artifacts must be found for a site to be classified under a specific archaeological culture.
-One trait alone does not result in a culture, rather a combination of traits are required.
+This view is also required to be polythetic; multiple artifacts must be found for a site to be classified under a specific archaeological culture.
+One trait alone does not result in a culture, a combination of traits is required.

 This view culture gives life to the artifacts themselves.
 "Once 'cultures' are regarded as things, it is possible to attribute behavior to them, and to talk about them as if they were living organisms."

-Archaeological cultures were equated separate 'peoples' (ethnic groups or races) leading in some cases to distinct nationalist archaeologies.
+Archaeological cultures were equated with separate 'peoples' (ethnic groups or races), leading in some cases to distinct nationalist archaeologies.

-Most archaeological cultures are named after either the type artifact or type site that defines the culture.
+Most archaeological cultures are named after either the type of artifact or the type site that defines the culture.
 For example, cultures may be named after pottery types such as Linear Pottery culture or Funnelbeaker culture.
-More frequently, they are named after the site at which the culture was first defined such as the Hallstatt culture or Clovis culture.
+More frequently, they are named after the site at which the culture was first defined, such as the Hallstatt culture or Clovis culture.